hfloresr/Sandhog/docs/status.md

 ## Project Summary

-The focus our project is to design and implement a learning algorithm that trains an agent to collaborate with another (human or non-human) agent to catch a pig in Minecraft according to the rules of [The Malmo Collaborative AI Challenge](https://www.microsoft.com/en-us/research/academic-program/collaborative-ai-challenge/# "Challenge Homepage").
+The focus of our project is to design and implement a learning algorithm that trains an agent to collaborate with another (human or non-human) agent to catch a pig in Minecraft according to the rules of [The Malmo Collaborative AI Challenge](https://www.microsoft.com/en-us/research/academic-program/collaborative-ai-challenge/# "Challenge Homepage").

 We have defined our baseline agent to be one that uses $$A^{*}$$ to determine the shortest distance to aid in capturing the pig.
 We aim to improve our baseline by using reinfocement learning and train an agent to maximize aggregate future rewards.